 Stanford University, Teaching Assistant

-Find more information about my teaching here and on my C.V.
+Find up-to-date information about my teaching on my C.V.

 lauren.sukin@nuffield.ox.ac.uk